tudocomp/tudocomp/docs/Documentation.md

     // ...
 }
 ~~~
+> TODO: would be cool if you can highlight the changes like with `diff`

 Pasting the JSON output of this in the website will make the two added
 statistics appear in the tool tip of the middle phase.

 ## Options

-Next we'll look at how to add support for runtime flags and options.
+Next we will look at how to add support for runtime flags and options.
 These are
 useful in cases where you want to evaluate your implementation with different
 parameters, for example a different dictionary size, a different threshold
 value, enabling of optional code paths, etc.

-For our example, we'll add two options: one to disable the thread sleep
+For our example, we will add two options: one to disable the thread sleep
 calls, and one to change the escape symbol used by the encoding.

 To add these options to your code, you need to first declare them in the